Code-Institute-Submissions/project-6/README.md

   - **Listing app**
     - removed `unique=True` from `zipcode` in [models.py](/listings/models.py) as this was throwing form error while using the same model for edit hose.
     *This does not effect `AddListingForm` due to `clean_zipcode()`.*
-	- added simple `if` statment to `edit_house()` to prevent user acidentaly overwrite other user listing while entering zipcode which already exist in database
+    - added simple `if` statment to `edit_house()` to prevent user accidentally overwrite other user listing while entering zipcode which already exist in database
     *Did not use `clean_zipcode()` as this was throwing validation error while rendering the form.*

 #### 1.4